 We had entered the city of Lao Cai.
 After negotiating traffic, which reminded me of the outskirts of Hanoi, we reached a small grassy park along the side of a river.
 A parking attendant took care of the bikes, and the nearby shop had cold drinks.
-I purchased another Iced Tea in a half litre bottle.
+I purchased another Iced Tea in a half-litre bottle.

 The river along the side of the park was maybe 40 meters wide; you could perhaps even throw a stone to the other side.
-Minh pointed to the building at the other side; “That’s China!”
+Minh pointed to the building on the other side; “That’s China!”
 Well, I was surprised.
 I checked out the flags and signs across the river, and yes, it was China after all.
 How interesting!

 The park was situated right next to the bridge leading across the river.
 Next, I noticed the large gates on either side.
 Minh told us that China had originally had a small gate, but Vietnam had built a new and bigger gate.
 After this, the Chinese built a bigger and more imposing one again.
-I wanted to walk on the bridge; perhaps I could walk halfway to the border line, however as soon as I approached, a border guard walked over to tell me that I could not cross unless I had a Chinese Visa.
+I wanted to walk on the bridge; perhaps I could walk halfway to the borderline, however as soon as I approached, a border guard walked over to tell me that I could not cross unless I had a Chinese Visa.

 I noticed the big, solid trucks with the different number plates that I had seen on the road before; now I realised where they had come from.
 Later, back at the hotel, we loaded up and got ready for the day’s ride.
 Minh informed us about the short, (about 100 km), ride and added that it would be one of the most beautiful, as we would cross the Hoang Lien Son mountain range.
 This was the same range that we had to some extent covered the night before, mainly in the dark.
 Today, however, we would cross the highest pass in Vietnam in the light of day.

 I had expected this area to be fairly cool, if not cold, especially due to the reasonably high altitude, however at 9 a.m., sweat was already dripping off my forehead, and I was glad to leave the parking area.
 We took the same road back that we had ridden last night in the dark, and stopped for a drink at Binh Lu.
-The small restaurant we arrived at was run by a mother and daughter who work, eat and sleep in the same place.
+The small restaurant we arrived at was run by a mother and daughter who work, eat, and sleep in the same place.
 They slept on a raised section in the corner of the room, about 2.5 meters above the main floor of the dining area.

-Observing the way in which food was prepared made me wonder how much these people knew about bacterial growth, use by dates, storage procedures and other issues.
+Observing the way in which food was prepared made me wonder how much these people knew about bacterial growth, use-by dates, storage procedures, and other issues.
 The preparation benches were dirty and so were the “kitchen” walls.
 Outside we found a stack of dirty dishes and chopsticks lying on the ground ready to be washed under a tap with cold water.

 The ladies themselves were cleanly dressed without any dirty marks on their clothes.
 I looked at the sharp contrast while enjoying the excellent lunch.

 Soon, we set off again leaving Binh Lu behind us.
 Just outside of town at the junction, we took the left turn to Sapa.
 The scenery was amazing.
-Tropical rain forests, deep cliffs with the occasional waterfall and high mountain peaks surrounded us.
-I stopped several times to take it all in, do some filming and to take photographs.
+Tropical rain forests, deep cliffs with the occasional waterfall, and high mountain peaks surrounded us.
+I stopped several times to take it all in, do some filming, and take photographs.
 This was an amazingly beautiful country through which we were traversing.
 The road took us higher and higher and it was actually getting slightly cold, however, that was mainly due to me not being dressed for the occasion.

 Up high, the road deteriorated to a dirt road.
 The GPS told me that we were at 2000 meters.
 Right at the top, we stopped for everyone to catch up and have a drink at a little shop.
 A few kilometres further, we stopped again, as the road switched back.
 From here there was a magnificent view over the whole area.
 We could see for 20 km, back to where we had come from that morning.
 From here, it was all the way down at a slow pace, due to road works and the general condition of the road.

 Earlier, during the start of the trip, I had wondered about the name of the company I had booked this trip with.
 “Offroad Vietnam”.
 We had been riding “On” the road all the time; perhaps they had a different understanding of the words “Off-Road”.
 Today I had figured it out.
-On road equals Off road in this part of the world.
+On-road equals Off-road in this part of the world.

 Before dinner, the master of the house sat with us to enjoy a customary drink of rice wine.